graydove/Spiders/README.md

 # Spiders About CV Papers
 Some spiders about Computer Vision papers

-Including CVPR ICCV ECCV NIPS NeuralIPS AAAI ACL papers spider.
+Including CVPR ICCV ECCV NIPS NeurlPS AAAI ACL papers spider.

 All spiders can run in Python2.7, and then code will provide a .sh file for you.